Content-Hub-Hero.jpg

 • Uniform surface texture: The surface should exhibit a consistent texture with minimal visible irregularities or rough patches.

-• 👍Flatter floors: diamond grinding removes a lot of the Suttle high spots that all concrete surfaces have.
+• 👍Flatter floors: diamond grinding removes a lot of the subtle high spots that all concrete surfaces have.

-• 👎coatings applicators: mostly shy away from diamond grinding because of the need to be verry thorough at removing the dust (A bond breaker) that typically becomes imbedded in the surface and must be removed.
+• 👎Coatings applicators: mostly shy away from diamond grinding because of the need to be very thorough at removing the dust (A bond breaker) that typically becomes imbedded in the surface and must be removed.

 • 👎Slow process: Diamond grinding is the slowest way to profile a concrete surface.